ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Display/RViz-Custom-Display.rst

 * We're implementing the `MessageFilterDisplay <https://github.com/ros2/rviz/blob/0ef2b56373b98b5536f0f817c11dc2b5549f391d/rviz_common/include/rviz_common/message_filter_display.hpp#L43>`__ class which can be used with any message with a ``std_msgs/Header``.
 * The class is templated with our ``Point2D`` message type.
 * For reasons outside the scope of this tutorial, you need the ``Q_OBJECT`` macro in there to get the QT parts of the gui to work.
-* ``processMessage`` is the only method that needs to be implemented, which we'll do the cpp file.
+* ``processMessage`` is the only method that needs to be implemented, which we'll do in the cpp file.

 Source File
 ^^^^^^^^^^^